Stay at home

 - sports courts

 - fitness and dance studios

 Entertainment venues such as:

 - skating rinks

-- aquariums, visitor attractions at farms, and other animal attractions
+- zoos and other animal attractions

-- museums, galleries and sculpture parks
+- water parks and theme parks

 A closed business can open to:

-- blood donation sessions
+- host blood donation sessions and food banks

 - Plan ahead and avoid busy times and routes on public transport, and walk or cycle where possible.